Nette Documentation Preview

 • When moving to Dependency Injection, it is important that all team members understand the principles and practices being used.

-• First, perform an analysis of the existing application to identify key components and their dependencies.
+• First, analyze the existing application to identify key components and their dependencies.
 Create a plan for which parts will be refactored and in what order.

 • Implement a DI container or, better yet, use an existing library such as Nette DI.

-• Gradually refactor each part of the application to use Dependency Injection.
+• Gradually refactor parts of the application to use Dependency Injection.
 This may involve modifying constructors or methods to accept dependencies as parameters.

-• Modify places in the code where dependency objects are created so that dependencies are instead injected by the container.
+• Update the code where objects are instantiated to retrieve them from the container or use factories provided by the container.
 This may include the use of factories.

-Remember that moving to Dependency Injection is an investment in code quality and the long-term sustainability of the application.
+Remember that transitioning to Dependency Injection is an investment in code quality and long-term application maintainability.
 While it may be challenging to make these changes, the result should be cleaner, more modular, and easily testable code that is ready for future extensions and maintenance.

 Why composition is preferred over inheritance?